Neilpang/nginx-multiplexer/README.md

 # nginx-multiplexer
-TCP  and TLS-alpn multiplexer just by by nginx
+TCP  and/or  TLS-alpn multiplexer just by nginx conf

 You don't need to use any other tools like sslh or sshttp.

 ## 1. TCP  multiplexer.
 Using nginx script to run multiple tcp protocols at the same port:  http, ssl, and ssh.

     ```
     # In file: /etc/nginx/nginx.conf